oak-hu/oak-hu.github.io/content/Essays/2023-2024/Moral Philosophy/Week 5.md

 date: January 2024
 ---

+## Justice & Rights
-## Is Mill’s utilitarianism capable of satisfying our intuitions about justice and rights?
-If not, does it matter?
+**Is Mill’s utilitarianism capable of satisfying our intuitions about justice and rights?
+If not, does it matter?**

 *(January 2025): Since writing, I've become much more sympathetic to a sort of objective-list theory, and slightly less sympathetic to sophisticated subjectivism (think Railton); so, I'd probably change some of the wording / framing.
 But I do think that consequentialism more broadly isn't as counterintuitive as you'd initially think!
 Obviously, there's the worry that consequentialists may pursue a degenerating research program of adding epicycles to accommodate unfriendly intuitions (something like this, I think, is a problem with sophisticated subjectivisms).
 But I don't think this holds.*